ole/swiftui-layout-inspector/README.md

 1. Edit the `subject: some View` property in `ContentView`.
 It should contain the view tree you want to inspect.

-2. Add `.debugLayout()` to each view in the view tree whose layout algorithm you want to inspect.
+2. Add `.debugLayout()` at each point in the view tree where you want to inspect the layout algorithm (what sizes are being proposed and returned).

-    Example of a `subject` property with a few `debugLayout` inspection points:
+    Example of a `subject` property with a few inspection points:

     ```swift
     var subject: some View {
         Text("Hello world")
             .debugLayout("Text")
-            .padding()
+            .padding(10)
             .debugLayout("padding")
             .background {
                 Color.yellow